Developer-Autodesk/forge.learning/docs/environment/setup/netcore.md

 ## OAuthController.cs

-We'll need an `access token` to start Design Automation and to read & write input & output files to OSS Buckets.
+We'll need an `access token` to read & write input & output files to OSS Buckets.
 Under **Controllers** folder, create a `OAuthController.cs` file with the following content:

 ```csharp
 using System;